fmorenodev/rogue/README.md

 ## DESIGN: when designed move to implement with the decided implementation
 - decide on aesthetic for the game
-	- bw / 1 bit
+	- bw / 1 bit (maybe)
-	- realistic color palette
+	- realistic color palette (i don't think so)
-	- limited color palette (depending on setting)
+	- limited color palette (maybe)
-	- setting / aesthetic based new fonts
+	- setting / aesthetic based new fonts (must search first)
 - decide on setting for the game
-	- post-apocalyptic
-	- futuristic
-	- medieval
-	- fantasy
-	- oniric / surreal
+	- oniric / surreal (decided)
+- bigger tiles?
+	- 32 x 32
+	- asymmetric (16 x 32)
 - design and decide additional inputs:
 	- open screen:
 		- menu